civican/legisinfo/42-1/bills/C-45/bill_text.md

     a statement that if the accused pleads not guilty, he or she will be given an opportunity to indicate in which official language he or she wishes to be tried; and

-    a statement that if the accused does not enter a plea and does not pay the amount within the period set out in the ticket
+    a statement that if the accused does not enter a plea and does not pay the amount within the period referred to in paragraph (d) or (d.1)

     a conviction will be entered in the judicial record of the accused, and